 The Post Office insists that helpers must be family members and not friends.
-You’ll also need to be earning £20,000 to be eligible for the mortgage.
+You’ll also need to be earning £20,000 per year to be eligible for the mortgage.

 Family members will have to place 10% of the overall property value into a savings account for three years.
 They won’t be able to access the funds for the initial three-year period.
-Once the three years is up, your helper would get there 10% back plus interest.
+Once the three years are up, your helper would get their 10% back plus interest.

 You can put a 5% deposit down yourself, but that’s optional.
 Lend a hand mortgages can be used for 100% of the property value, so you won’t need a deposit.

-With a fixed-interest rate for three years, you’ll know exactly how much your mortgage will be and you’d be protected from any rise in interest rates.
+With a fixed-interest rate for three years, you’ll know exactly how much your mortgage will be and you’d be protected from rises in interest rates.

 Family mortgage rates

 Family mortgage rates are currently between 2% and 4%.
 The reason that rates can be slightly higher than average is that lenders are providing 100% loan to value mortgages.

 100% mortgages are a big risk to both you and your lender.
 This is because if there was a drop in the market value of your home, you could go into negative equity.

 Some mortgage lenders may provide cashback to incentivise borrowers.
 For instance, you’re able to get £500 cashback from the Post Office and £300 cashback from Lloyds Bank.
 Offers such as these can sweeten the deal but if you really want the best rate then speak to an advisor.
 We’ll assess your situation and then find the best deal based on your requirements.

 Family members are able to help you on to the property ladder in more than one way.
 For instance, a mortgage with a guarantor provides security for your lender but not in the form of savings.